sandialabs/pv-atlas/website/source/chapter/cell-eqe-influence.rst

 of M.

 .. figure:: ../_static/monthly-seasonality-boxplots.png
-    The boxplot shows the monthly energy difference, for each location, for the Mission300 module.
+    The monthly energy difference for the Mission300 module.
 The Mission300 exhibits category 4 (mixed) cell-to-cell EQE variation, resulting in one of the largest energy differences both on a monthly and annual scale.